-Homework will be assigned on Thursdays, and it will be due at 4:00 the following Thursday at the EECS office front desk (2001 Eaton Hall).
+Homework will be assigned after each lecture.
+It will be due at the front desk of the EECS office (2001 Eaton Hall) at 4:00 pm on the following lecture day (i.e., HW assigned on a Tuesday will be due the following Thursday at 4:00 pm; HW assigned on a Thursday will be due the following Tuesday at 4:00 pm).
 Late homework will be marked as "submitted" and will be graded but no credit will be given.
 Working within a study group is strongly encouraged but you must submit for grading only homework you have personally worked.
 You can expect that the assigned homework problems have been carefully chosen for their ability to "drive home" the concepts that have been covered in class and to prepare you for the quizzes and exams.
 You can also expect that each problem has been worked by the instructor and is "do-able."